The Sienna Academy

 Contact

-“Traditionally the rainbow and the rainbow-colours have always played an important part in anthroposophical painting therapy.
+“Traditionally the rainbow and the rainbow-colours have always played an important part in anthroposophic painting therapy.
 But one must remember that the rainbow always comes into manifestation between the light and the darkness: There is a dome of lightness on the inside of every rainbow and darkness on its outside, the darkness of the clouds against which it appears.
 The rainbow is a beautiful image of the human being: Its seven colours can be looked upon as the purified human soul, the light and darkness on either side of it stand for the spiritual creative polarity that calls it into being.
 In the human being the polarity can be found in the light of consciousness and the darkness of the living organism in which creative and destructive processes are continuously at work”.
-(Liane Collot d’Herbois, 2000, p45).
+(Liane Collot d’Herbois)

 To make a booking please contact Sally Martin [click here].